Dan Carden

-Daniel Joseph Carden (born 28 October 1986) is a British Labour Party politician serving as the Member of Parliament (MP) for Liverpool Walton since 2017.
+Daniel Joseph Carden (born 28 October 1986) is a British politician who has served as Member of Parliament (MP) for Liverpool Walton since 2017.
+A member of the Labour Party, Carden identifies as a socialist and as belonging to the party's conservative left.
+He was a member of the Socialist Campaign Group caucus of left-wing Labour MPs until 2024, before founding the economically left-wing and socially conservative Blue Labour parliamentary caucus in 2025.

 Carden served as Shadow Secretary of State for International Development from 2018 to 2020, and Shadow Financial Secretary to the Treasury from April to October 2020.
-He was reelected in 2019.
+He resigned from the latter role due to the disagreements with the party leadership over the Covert Human Intelligence Sources (Criminal Conduct) Bill.

+Carden is a patron of LGBT+ Labour, one of eight LGBT MPs newly elected in the 2017 general election.
+An avowed socialist, he paid tribute to his predecessor Eric Heffer in a memorial lecture in January 2019.

 Early life and career

-Carden has described himself as a "proud Scouser", having been born and raised in Liverpool.
+Daniel Carden was born on 28 October 1986 in Liverpool.
 His mother worked in the NHS for over 40 years.
 His father, Mike Carden, was a shop steward during the Liverpool dockers' dispute during the 1990s, and was left unemployed for seven years after being sacked for refusing to cross a picket line.
-In his maiden speech, Carden recalled: “From the age of eight, I stood on picket lines, and I’m as proud to stand alongside workers in struggle today as an MP as I was then as a kid”.
+In his maiden speech, Carden recalled: "From the age of eight, I stood on picket lines, and I'm as proud to stand alongside workers in struggle today as an MP as I was then as a kid."

-His secondary education was at St Edward's College in West Derby (OE 1998–2005) where he was the Head Boy.
-He went on to study BSc International Relations at the London School of Economics, where he was also Chair of the University Labour Club.
+His secondary education was at St Edward's College in West Derby, Liverpool, where he was the Head Boy.
+He went on to study International Relations at the London School of Economics, graduating with a BSc, where he was also chair of the university Labour Club.

 Prior to becoming an MP, Carden worked at Unite the Union in the office of its General Secretary, Len McCluskey.

 Parliamentary career

+First term (2017–2019)

-In 2017, Carden defeated Liverpool City Mayor Joe Anderson, Theresa Griffin MEP and others to be selected by the NEC to become Labour's candidate for Liverpool Walton, after the previous MP Steve Rotheram stood down to become Liverpool City Region Metro Mayor.
-On 8 June, he was elected MP with 85.7% of the vote with a 32,551 majority – the strongest result in opposed elections in the seat's history.
+In June 2017, Carden defeated Liverpool City Mayor Joe Anderson, Theresa Griffin MEP and others to be selected by the NEC to be selected as the Labour candidate for Liverpool Walton.
+At the snap 2017 general election, Carden was elected to Parliament as MP for Liverpool Walton with 85.7% of the vote and a majority of 32,551.
+In Parliament, he joined the Socialist Campaign Group of left-wing Labour MPs.